Data-Science-Community-SRM/Resourceify/Research/Research.md

 3. Design of articles.
 4. Real Applications.

+- **Paperpal Resources:** Explore Paperpal's resources for streamlining your research process, including AI-powered tools for proofreading, citation generation, and more.
+Learn about different research methodologies (qualitative, quantitative, and mixed-method) and key components of a good research methodology.
+[Paperpal](https://paperpal.com/blog/academic-writing-guides/what-is-research-methodology)

 # Contributing

 Contributions are very welcome!
 Please share back with the wider community (and get credited for it).